Request Appointment

 1. Name Your Inner Critic

-• Give it a name (like “Doubtful Dan” or “Critical Carla”) to separate it from your real thoughts.
+• Give it a name.
+Something like “Doubtful Dan” or “Critical Carla” can help you separate it from your real thoughts.

-• When it shows up, acknowledge it without letting it take control.
+• When your critic shows up, acknowledge its presence.
+But don't let it take control.

 2. Challenge the Thought, Not Yourself

-• Ask: Would I say this to a friend?
+• Ask yourself: Would I say this to a friend?
 If not, it doesn’t belong in your self-talk.

-• Reframe: Instead of “I always mess things up,” try “I’m learning, and mistakes are part of growth.”
+• Reframe negative statements.
+For instance, instead of saying, “I always mess things up,” try saying, “I’m learning, and mistakes are part of growth.”

 3. Keep a ‘Wins’ List

-• Self-doubt often ignores evidence—your list will help ground you in reality.
+• Self-doubt often ignores evidence.
+Your ‘wins’ list will help ground you in reality.

 4. Act Before You Feel Ready

-• Confidence doesn’t come before action—it grows through action.
+• Remember, confidence doesn’t come before action; it grows through action.
 Take small steps outside your comfort zone.

-• Remind yourself: Doubt doesn’t mean ‘don’t’—it means ‘try anyway.’
+• Keep in mind that doubt doesn’t mean ‘don’t’—it means ‘try anyway.’

 Final Thoughts